OHS-Hosting-Infrastructure/complaint-tracker/doc/adr/0006-dynamic-api-wrapper.md

 ## Consequences

-There is an easily extendable structure for us to add diferent systems and endpoints moving forward.
+There is an easily extendable structure for us to add different systems and endpoints moving forward.
 The business logic gets an easy entry point into the Api, each endpoint can handle its own implemetation details, and the system level class can handle individual system details and config.